 Did you know that this well-known app with live masks could have become a messenger at some point?
 Yet, the face app idea got 35% better conversion rate and the team went in this direction.

 A/B testing in pre-launch helps companies to come up with positioning which hits a chord with potential users.
-For example, SplitMetrics helped WANNA NAILS validate the positioning and optimize their iOS app in pre-launch.
+For example, SplitMetrics helped WANNA NAILS validate the positioning and perform their iOS app pre-launch optimization.
 The title featuring the phrase “Manicure Try On” clearly explained app essence and beat other variations with 26.4% conversion rate improvement.

 It’s worth mentioning that a series of pre-launch tests and overall hard work of WANNA team eventually paid off — several months later, the app rocked the App Store, the company raised $2M investment and got featured on Product Hunt.